Precoper/Handmade/README.md

 # Handmade
-nothing but just a beginner's random codes
+nothing but a beginner's random codes